aws-samples/hpc-applications/apps/LAMMPS/dynamodb/README.md

 # LAMMPS — DynamoDB result store (optional)

 This directory contains the optional helper that records every LAMMPS benchmark run to a centralised DynamoDB table.
-It is **not** required to build or run LAMMPS — the benchmark scripts in [`x86/`](../x86/) and [`Arm/`](../Arm/) source [`record_to_dynamodb.sh`](record_to_dynamodb.sh) at the very end of the run, and skip it gracefully if the script (or the table, or the IAM permission) isn't available.
+It is **not** required to build or run LAMMPS — the recorder call site is **commented out by default** in the benchmark scripts under [`x86/`](../x86/) and [`Arm/`](../Arm/), so customers who only want to run LAMMPS can ignore this directory entirely.

-If you don't care about cross-run aggregation, you can simply delete this directory or skip it during deployment.
+If you don't care about cross-run aggregation, simply leave the block commented (or delete this directory).
+The default benchmark scripts will not attempt any DynamoDB calls.

 ## Why a separate table